 The ideal guest concept is when marketing magic can really happen and it’s the best use of your time and resources.
 You can’t market to everyone who wants to come on holiday in your area.
 And why would you?
 There are too many layers, you need to focus on what you can control.

 The ideal guest concept is one I teach owners at all stages.
 It helps you soooo much in your marketing, saving you time and energy only talking to those people who would want to book with you.

-It’s so important that there’s a whole module on it, in my Super-Duper Charge Your Holiday Home’s Marketing Program.
-Just look what you get for only £49 (was £99):
+It’s so important that there’s a whole module on attracting your ideal guest, in my Super-Duper Charge Your Holiday Home’s Marketing Online Program.
+Here you you can work through these step by step modules in your own time.
+Click the image for more info and to see what you get for only £49 (was £99):